smart-edge-open/specs/doc/architecture.md

 When OpenNESS Controller interfaces an existing orchastrator like Kubernetes it does not duplicate the implementation of lifecycle management and traffic policy APIs of the Containers but it uses the existing Kubernetes APIs to execute lifecycle management and traffic policy tasks.

 #### Edge Application Onboarding
 OpenNESS user need to use the Controller to onboard and application to the OpenNESS Edge Node.
 OpenNESS support applications that can run in a docker container or Virtual machine.
 Docker image tar.gz and VM image qcow2 are supported.
-The image source link needs to be over HTTPs.
+The image source link needs to be over HTTPS.
 The image repository can be an external image server or one that can be deployed on the controller.
 The figure below shows the steps involved in application onboarding.

  ![Edge Application Onboarding](arch-images/openness_apponboard.png)

  _Figure - Edge Application Onboarding_

-1. User sets up the HTTPs based Application image server.
-The image source needs to support HTTPs download.
+1. User sets up the HTTPS based Application image server.
+The image source needs to support HTTPS download.
 Edge node trusts public CAs and the one from the controller.
-2. User uploads the application image (container tar.gz image or VM qcow2) to the HTTPs server and ensures uploaded image is available for download over HTTPs.
+2. User uploads the application image (container tar.gz image or VM qcow2) to the HTTPs server and ensures uploaded image is available for download over HTTPS.
 3. User initiates the Application deploy step using the Controller UI.
-This step initiates the download of the image from the HTTPs server to the Edge node.
+This step initiates the download of the image from the HTTPS server to the Edge node.
 After this step EVA registers the Application image.
 4. User starts the Application.
 Which kick starts the Container/Pod/VM.

 ### OpenNESS Edge Node